 Development and testing

-Once your requirements are clear for the software, it’s time for developers to write code for the application itself as well as for any supporting tools and libraries.
+Once your requirements are precise for the software, it’s time for developers to write code for the Mobile App Development and any supporting tools and libraries.
 The developers must also test their developed code to make sure any bugs are corrected before implementation.